tiagofsanchez/tiagofsanchez/content/posts/2020-09-10-building-a-product-100-day-project.md

 Nice!

-At the moment I have started to put together a the different components for the project and you will be able to see them on [this production web page](https://ikit.netlify.app/).
+At the moment I have started to put together the different components for the project and you will be able to see them [here](https://www.framsup.com/) (expect a more developed web app now).
 Please bear in mind that (1) I will be documenting the components with story book and that this is my first stab at it.

 Ah... one more thing, my wife doesn't like the color combo... so, that might need to change :).